steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/index.md

 ### Upgrading from version 1.x

-The jaxb2-maven-plugin was completely reimplemented for version 2, which means that some/most parameters work differently from the 1.x versions of the plugin.
+The jaxb-maven-plugin was completely reimplemented for version 2, which means that some/most parameters work differently from the 1.x versions of the plugin.
 The plugin's configuration is therefore not backwards compatible with the 1.x versions.